Seeking more ways to attract employer and professional interest on LinkedIn?

 Here, LinkedIn lets you choose the Experience or Education entry most applicable to the Project.
 This can be your current job, a past role, previous university studies, or current coursework.
 If you’re using the Projects section to emphasize a current skill represented across more than one position, the most likely selection here will be your current job.

-If relevant, a hyperlink to your Project (whether it’s an online document, video, or web page) will provide viewers with an additional means of viewing your work.
+If relevant and available to be shared with people outside of your employer's organization, a hyperlink to your Project (whether it’s an online document, video, or web page) will provide viewers with an additional means of viewing your work.
 Note that unlike the rich media features of LinkedIn, your Profile will not display a thumbnail image from this link.

 Almost as important as the Project Name field, this description entry can be used to provide more keyword-specific information on the effort.
 You can, of course, add considerable text to describe a major project at your employer, but keep in mind that a short description (relevant to your brand) will provide more keyword density (the ratio of keywords to all the words in your Profile) and therefore increase your findability.